 The most common forms of VOCs that people are at risk for indoors are Acetone, Benzene and Formaldehyde.
 Using cleaning products and aerosol fragrances, burning fuels like kerosene and coal, using solvents and paints, and applying wood preservatives are some of the most common ways that VOCs get released into the air.

-What can happen when you are exposed to VOCs depends largely on which VOCs you inhale and how much, too.
+The severity of what can happen when you’re exposed to VOCs depends largely on which VOCs you inhale and how much.

 If you’re exposed to large quantities of Formaldehyde or Benzene, they can cause cancer.
 They’re ranked as human carcinogens in a report published by the National Toxicology Program.
 Exposure to VOCs in small amounts can cause respiratory irritation, dizziness, fatigue, and memory impairment.